keyplay/pythonLearning/README.md

 palindrome.py - filter the non palindrome. <br/>
 sortSpecial.py - sort the tuple by name.<br/>
 decorator.py - log some strings before and after the function running.<br/>
-classProperty.py - add some attributes to a class.
+classProperty.py - add some attributes to a class.<br/>
+makeDoctest.py - test a function using doctest.